 The common household cleaning cocktail of vinegar and bleach is a very good moss killer, in fact it kills pretty much everything.
 This method works because the acidity of both substances will kill off any plant life it comes into contact with.
 While this isn’t ideal for large areas, you can use the mixture to target specific problem areas or spots where moss has taken hold.

 Mix equal proportions of (either apple cider or white) vinegar and water into a spray bottle.
 Treat your moss with the mixture till well saturated.
 Let it sit for 15-20 minutes before scrubbing with a stiff deck broom.
 You may increase the concentration to your desired preference.
 Repeat this for a week to get desired results, then hose down the area to get a clean finish.

 Moss and algae grow in between the pavers and sand joints due to inadequate or poor drainage mechanisms.
-Improperly sloped pavers hinder drainage, resulting in a damp area, favorable to mosses.
+Improperly sloped pavers hinder drainage, resulting in a damp area, favourable to mosses.

 Sealing the pavers will require professional skills.
 Jordans Surfacing Ltd offers high-quality asphalt and tarmac solutions.
 They install, renovate and tarmac driveways, giving you an attractive moss-free drive.

 Although moss is beneficial to the environment and does not cause a health risk, it is important to get rid of it to enhance your property’s exterior décor.
 Give your driveway the beauty it deserves.

 If you’ve ever seen moss sprouting up on your tarmac driveway, it can be an unsightly and frustrating issue.
 The good news is that there are a few different ways to kill off the pesky green growth without spending too much time or money.
 If you know of any other methods let us know in the comments section below so we can continue to update this post with more information about killing off moss on driveways naturally!